hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/03-Environment/README.md

 [//]: # ( challenge presentation )

 In this challenge, we will discover:
-- How to handle the configuration for the _WagonCab_ project
+- How to handle the configuration for the _WagonCab_ project through a `.env` file
-- How to load environment variables in your code and in the terminal
+- How to load environment variables in your _code_ 📝 and in the _terminal_ 💻

+🚨 You will need to create and customize a `.env` file at the start of each challenge in the module

+👉 Do not worry, we provide a template and will remind you to do so

 [//]: # ( challenge instructions )

 ## Configuration setup

-Our goal is to be able to configure the behavior of our project based on variables defined in a `.env` project configuration file.
+Our goal is to be able to configure the behavior of our _package_ 📦 depending on the value of the variables defined in a `.env` project configuration file.

 In order to do so, we will install the `direnv` shell extension.
 Its job is to locate the nearest `.env` file in the parent directory structure of the project and load its content into the environment.